Paul Saffo Website

 I use a methodology for my stylesheet architecture developed by Harry Roberts that combines BEM-like syntax with ITCSS (‘Inverted Triangle CSS’).
-ITCSS is based on the fact that the specificity of styles descend from least to most specific, and proposes that styles should be structured within this hierarchy in a modular way to allow for greater flexibility.
+ITCSS is because the specificity of styles descends from least to most specific, and proposes that styles should be structured within this hierarchy in a modular way to allow for greater flexibility.
 The short pitch for this approach is that it keeps the stylesheets more readable, and allows for changes to be made to areas of the UI without fear of breaking another area.

 The mobile menu toggle is an example of a UI animation that is CSS-only; the mobile menu itself is enabled using base jQuery to toggle visibility.

 Because I really like this aspect of any project, here are some notes on my workflow setup:

 - I run WordPress locally in a Docker container within a Vagrant box using the aptly named Wocker.